RomayLala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script duplicates the last line of the file iacta.
 This script deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 This script counts the number of directories and sub-directories in the current directory excluding the current and parent directly but includes all hidden directories.
+This script displays the 10 newest files in the current directory showing one file per line sorted from the newest to the oldest.